htw-imi-showtime/showtime-website/content/ws25/master/m2-cycle-for-your-life/_index.md

 **Route Phase**

 During the route, the player rides through the environment using a real bicycle mounted on a trainer.
-Pedaling controls speed, while steering is handled through the handlebars.
+Pedaling controls speed, while steering is handled through the handlebar.
 Along the way, the player must avoid zombies and environmental obstacles while discovering items placed along the route.
 The goal is to reach the destination as efficiently as possible, as stopping or slowing down increases the risk of being caught.

 We designed two routes with different difficulty levels:
 - A beginner-friendly 1 km swamp route
 - A more challenging 5 km desert route

-Both routes are designed to encourage physical effort and creating an immersive world while maintaining a clear gameplay goal.
+Both routes are designed to encourage physical effort and create an immersive world while maintaining a clear gameplay goal.
 In addition to the technical implementation, we designed and built a coherent game world that supports immersion and storytelling.
 Custom assets were created specifically for the bicycle and its components to ensure consistency between real-world interaction and virtual representation.

 {{</section>}}